carolineeeeeee/DecompoVision/doc/source/envsetup.md

    ````

-2. Run `git submodule update --init` to download the detectron2 source code
+b.
+Run `git submodule update --init` to download the detectron2 source code

-3. Run `python setup.py build develop`
+c.
+Run `python setup.py build develop`
 If it does not work, run instead: `PYTHON=$(which python)`  followed by ` sudo $PYTHON setup.py develop'

-4. If you need to write any code that depends on this in this folder, make sure to add the following code at the top of your python script
+d.
+If you need to write any code that depends on this in this folder, make sure to add the following code at the top of your python script
    ```python
    import os
    import sys